-Student Accident Insurance: A student accident insurance with secondary-coverage is furnished, and only after family insurance coverage is expended, or if there is no other primary insurance.
-Coverage is only for injuries incurred while in attendance at school, and does not cover expenses other than accidents.
+Student Accident Insurance: A student accident insurance with secondary coverage is furnished only after family insurance coverage is expended or if there is no other primary insurance.
+Coverage is only for injuries incurred while in attendance at school and does not cover expenses other than accidents.
 These situations must be paid by the parent, sponsor, and/or family policy.
 In order to receive benefits, a student accident report must be filed when the accident occurs.

-Workmen's Compensation Insurance: For accidents that occur while the student is employed, the academy is covered under the Worker's Compensation Insurance Act.
+Workers' Compensation Insurance: For accidents that occur while the student is employed, the academy is covered under the Michigan Workers' Disability Compensation Act.
 If, however, a student is to receive these benefits, an accident report must be filed with the academy when the accident occurs.